11 Untapped Sources for Recruiting Passive Talent

 Medium is an online publishing platform on which people post thoughtful pieces on a wide variety of topics.
 The platform allows you to search for keywords and topics, or browse tags.
 Users writing about Python, product management, product design, and data science likely have deep experience in these subjects.
 What’s more, they’re passionate enough to write about them in their spare time.
 Running a search on any of these topics (and more) will serve you up a variety of talented individuals.
 What’s more, it gives you something specific to rave about in outreach to them.
 When you find a prospective candidate, dig into their profiles and find out who they follow and what posts they’ve recommended (“clapped” for).
 If they’re fervent about the topic, they’re likely following and promoting people who are, too.

-The public Q&A site is another place to source prospective candidates from.
+The public Q&A site is another place for recruiting passive talent.
 Users’ answers get “upvoted” and rise to the top of the page, so you don’t have to sift through poor-quality answers to find those who really know what they’re talking about.
 As with Medium, search for a topic related to the position you’re looking to fill—or a question you imagine a professional in that field would be able to answer (“What are the best books about data science?”
 “How do you manage your first sales reps on your SDR team?”
 “What does a great product manager at a tech startup do day-to-day?”)
 The subject matter experts who have upvoted answers to these questions are typically professionals.
 Return to LinkedIn to see their full work history and further personalize your outreach.

 Okay; there are some uninformed and uninformative book reviews out there; but there are also some very informed ones that might lead you to promising talent.
 A person who leaves a thoughtful review on C# advanced features, for example, or on an “expert’s guide” to product strategy, probably knows what they’re talking about.
 Click into the reviewer’s name and see what else they’ve reviewed (double points if they’ve written extensively on books around the same topic).